Patna Pirates

-Patna Pirates (PTP) is a kabaddi team based in Patna, Bihar that plays in the Pro Kabaddi League.
-The team is led by Neeraj Kumar and coached by Ravi Shetty.
+Patna Pirates (PTP) is a professional kabaddi team based in Patna, Bihar, that plays in the Pro Kabaddi League.
+The team is led by Ankit Jaglan and coached by Randeep Dalal and Prashant Kumar Rai.
 Their home ground is the Patliputra Sports Complex.
-The Pirates are the most successful team in PKL history with a record of winning 3 out of 8 titles and winning all of them in successive.
-They are also one time runners up in season 8 of pkl which started after the COVID-19 pandemic.
+The Pirates are the most successful team in PKL history with a record 3 titles which they won consecutively.
+Pirates are the only team to defend the PKL title.
+They have also finished as runners-up 2 times, and also hold the record for most playoff appearances in league history (9).